How to Fix an Error Unable to Correct Problems You Have Held Broken Packages

 Wrap up

-That’s all for this article, where you find out the five different ways to fix the “E: Unable to correct problems, you have held broken packages” error.
+That’s all for this article, where you learned the five different ways to fix the “E: Unable to correct problems, you have held broken packages” error.